dragen1860/MetaLab/README.md

 ## Howto
-change `dataset = 'omniglot' ` in `main.py` and just run `python main.py`, the program will download omniglot dataset automatically.
+change `dataset = 'omniglot' ` in `main.py` and just run `python main.py`, the program will download omniglot dataset automatically. modify the value of `meta_batchsz` to fit your GPU memory size.

 ## benchmark
 | Model                               	| Fine Tune 	| 5-way Acc.    	|               	| 20-way Acc   	|               	|